-Released 30 years ago today, Top Gun became the highest grossing film of 1986 (out-earning Crocodile Dundee by about $2 million).
-To commemorate the film's anniversary—and its permanent place in pop culture history—here are 10 fast facts about Tom Cruise's adrenaline-fueled blockbuster.
+Released in 1986, Top Gun became the highest grossing film of 1986 (out-earning Crocodile Dundee by about $2 million).
+Here are 10 fast facts about Tom Cruise's adrenaline-fueled blockbuster.

 1. IT’S BASED ON A REAL SCHOOL.

 Top Gun the movie was based on a real flight school called U.S. Navy Fighter Weapons School or TOPGUN, formerly based at Miramar Naval Air Station in San Diego.
 The school was founded in the late 1960s as a way to combat losing the air war in Vietnam.
 Because of base realignments and closures, TOPGUN relocated to Fallon, Nevada in 1996, and was renamed the United States Navy Strike Fighter Tactics Instructor.
 Anytime a staffer quotes or references the movie, the school reportedly fines them $5.
 So if you ever “feel the need, the need for speed” while at the actual school, you may want to keep it to yourself (or you'll have to fork over some coin).

 2. THE U.S. GOVERNMENT HELPED FINANCE THE FILM.